mrmark1998/wendychupiano.com/README.md

 # wendychupiano.com
 <h1>Wendy Chu Piano Studio Webpage</h1>

-Another website I created using Wordpress for a client and hosted on Bluehost.com.
+Another website I created using for a client and hosted on NixiHost (formerly Bluehost).
 Site was designed around musical artistry and shows a video on the front page of the pianist playing the piano as a banner.
 Eye appeal was kept in mind and lots of photos as well as personalization.
 Heavy plug-ins were implemented as well as modifications to the HTML, CSS, Javascript and PHP inner code files.
 Click the following link to visit the site:

 <li>https://wendychupiano.com</li>